radumarias/zeroize-python/README.md

 > [!WARNING]
 > **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process, see example below.
 > Also by itself it doesn't work if memory is moved or moved to swap.
-You can use `crypes` with `libc.mlock()` to lock the memory, max size you can lock is 4MB, at least on Linux, see example below.**
+You can use `zeroize.mlock()` and `zeroize.mlock_np()` to lock the memory, max size you can lock is 4MB, at least on Linux, see example below.**

 # Examples